nairus/pynairus/README.md

                         Add an operator (default: tuple('+', '-')) -t, --timer           Add a timer
-  -l, --list_operator   Display the list of operators and exit
+  -l, --list_operator   Display the list of operators and exit -c CONFIG, --config CONFIG
+                        Specify a config name
+  -V, --version         Display the current version and exit
 ```

+### IN PYTHON APP OR JUPYTER NOTEBOOK

 You can also run the application by importing the lib like: